-Although GTPS are conceptually useful, the implementations in generic strongly correlated boson/fermion systems are still not easy since the tensor contraction for generic GTPS is an exponential hard problem.
-Similar difficulties occur for PEPS(fPEPS)\cite{TPShard} and many efforts have been made based on the MPS algorithm\cite{TPSalgorithm,iPEPS,cornerMPS}.
-However, the MPS algorithm still has a very big cost to handle large system with periodical boundary condition(PBC)\cite{TPSalgorithm}.
-Alternatively, based on the concept of renormalization\cite{LevinTRG}, the so-called tensor-entanglement renormalization group(GTERG)\cite{GuTERG,XiangTRG1} method and its recent development\cite{XiangTRG2,XieTRG,LingMCTRG} turn out to be very successful for systems with PBC.
-Similar as TERG, based on the renormalization principle for Grassmann variables, the Grassmann-tensor-entanglement renormalization group(GTERG) was proposed in Ref.\cite{GuGTPS} to simulate physical measurements for GTPS approximately.
-However, a naive minimization procedure for generic GTPS variational approach will still be very hard due to the large number of variational parameters when inner dimension $D$ increases(scale as $D^3$ on honeycomb lattice and $D^4$ on square lattice).
-For TPS, it is well known the imaginary time evolution algorithm is the best method to solve this problem.
-Thus, it is natural to generalize the algorithm for GTPS, which is the main focus of this paper.
+Although GTPS variational ansatz is conceptually useful, the implementation in generic strongly correlated boson/fermion systems is still not easy since the tensor contraction for generic GTPS is an exponentially hard problem.
+Similar difficulties may occur for PEPS(fPEPS)\cite{TPShard} and many efforts have been made based on the MPS algorithm\cite{TPSalgorithm,iPEPS,cornerMPS}.
+However, it is still a very big cost to handle a large system with periodical boundary condition(PBC)\cite{TPSalgorithm}.
+Alternatively, based on the concept of renormalization\cite{LevinTRG}, the so-called tensor-entanglement renormalization group(GTERG)\cite{GuTERG,XiangTRG1} method and its recent developments\cite{XiangTRG2,XieTRG,LingMCTRG} are very successful for systems with PBC.
+Similar to TERG, based on the renormalization principle for Grassmann variables, the Grassmann-tensor-entanglement renormalization group(GTERG) was proposed in Ref.\cite{GuGTPS} to simulate physical measurements for GTPS approximately.
+Nevertheless, a naive minimization procedure for generic GTPS variational approach will still be very hard due to the large number of variational parameters when inner dimension $D$ increases(scale as $D^3$ on honeycomb lattice and as $D^4$ on square lattice).
+For TPS, it is well known that the imaginary time evolution algorithm is the best method to solve such a problem.
+Hence, it is natural to generalize the algorithm for GTPS, which is the main focus of this paper.